rubykit/kit/libraries/kit-doc/README.md

-# Kit::Doc::Yard
+# Kit::Doc

-Kit::Doc::Yard is a [Yard](https://github.com/lsegal/yard) plugin that generates [ExDoc](https://github.com/elixir-lang/ex_doc) look-alike documentation.
+`Kit::Doc` is a [Yard](https://github.com/lsegal/yard) plugin that generates [ExDoc](https://github.com/elixir-lang/ex_doc) look-alike documentation.
 We generate compatible html to be able to reuse their styling and JS logic.

 ## Todo